 With regards to the weight of a t-shirt, this information should also be displayed on the label, and will most commonly be measured in ounces (Oz) or grams per square metre (GSM).
 The higher the number, the heavier the t-shirt, with the heaviest weight you can expect to find being around 300gsm, making it more suitable for colder months.

-If it’s a short-sleeved summer number you’re after, you’ll want to keep your eyes peeled for t-shirts in the 130-150gsm range, and these fabrics will be lighter and cooler.
+If it’s a short sleeve t-shirt for Summer you’re after, you’ll want to keep your eyes peeled for t-shirts in the 130-150gsm range, as these fabrics will be lighter and cooler.

 Check The Stitching Quality

 Stitching quality is a tell-tale sign of a t-shirt’s quality.
 Look out for any loose threads as a sign of poor construction.
 A higher stitch count also means the garment should be stronger and will last longer.
 Stitching at the seams is also an important factor to consider when it comes to the amount of stretch your t-shirt is able to undergo.